ws1994/BBS_thesis/README.md

 ## Blockchain System

+(The Fabric system is brought up from some docker images.
+The modification on the Fabric source code (the docker images source code) is a seperate project from this one.
+Please find the Fabric source code project here https://github.com/ws1994/BBS_thesis/tree/fabric)

 Please find the code to bring up the underlying Fabric system with the path as follows:

 ```
 BBS_thesis/test-network/network.sh
 ```
-(The Fabric system is brought up from some docker images.
-The modification of source code (the docker images source code) is a seperate project from this one.)

 or with the link as follows:

 https://github.com/ws1994/BBS_thesis/blob/master/test-network/network.sh

 ## Smart Constract